CrossingsCon/crossingscon.org/_static/location.md

 Our hotel this year is the beautiful [Courtyard Long Beach Downtown](http://www.marriott.com/hotels/travel/lgbcy-courtyard-long-beach-downtown/), at 500 East First Street, Long Beach, CA 90802.

-We have a discounted room block for CrossingsCon attendees at the Courtyard.
-(Instructions on getting a room will be posted once we have the link.)
+We have a discounted room block for CrossingsCon attendees at the Courtyard from August 4-7, 2016.
+Book your room by [clicking here](http://www.marriott.com/meeting-event-hotels/group-corporate-travel/groupCorp.mi?resLinkData=CrossingsCon%202017%5Elgbcy%60cccccca%7Cccccccb%60169%60USD%60false%604%608/4/17%608/7/17%607/15/17&app=resvlink&stop_mobi=yes) or calling 1-800-440-3390.
+The room block will be open until July 15, 2017.

-If you cannot get a room in the room block, please [let us know]({{site.baseurl}}/about/contact).
-Space is limited, but we want to try to find a place for everyone who wants to attend.
+If you cannot get a room in the room block, please [let us know]({{site.baseurl}}/about/contact)!
+Space is limited, but we want to try to find a place for everyone who wants to attend, and we may be able to expand the room block or find something nearby.